microsoft/ISLE/README.md

-This repository provides code SVD- and Importance sampling-based algorithms for large scale topic modeling.
+This repository provides code for SVD and Importance sampling-based algorithms for large scale topic modeling.

 # Build